takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 We stay on the local machine for this exercise, I hope your computer has the power to run two virtual machines in parallel.
 If you don't have the power, you can do this exercise on [Play with Docker](http://play-with-docker.com/){:target="_blank"}.

-Docker has handy tool called Docker machine that let's us create virtual machines locally and also in the cloud.
+Docker has a handy tool called Docker machine that lets us create virtual machines locally and also in the cloud.
 Docker machine comes bundled with Docker on Mac and Windows, and it needs to be installed on Linux.
 Please refer to [the official documentation](https://docs.docker.com/machine/){:target="_blank"} if you need to install Docker machine.

 Let's start up two VMs locally.
 Please make sure you have [Virtualbox](https://www.virtualbox.org/){:target="_blank"} installed before proceeding.
 Issue the below commands in terminal, please be patient it will take a while to create the machines.